Max039/EAF/README.md

 ---

 This project is designed to create a frontend for [EvoAl](https://evoal.de/) that is accessible to users without any programming knowledge.
-It aims to simplify the generation of configuration files using simple drag and drop operations with rectangles.
+It aims to simplify the creation of configuration files using simple drag and drop operations with rectangles.
 Below you will find a detailed table of contents and key features.

 ---